mkschreder/uberalice/log-week-16.md

 * Out: let go of the tug when told.

 # Goals for coming weeks
-* To train hight courage
+* To train high courage
 * Introduce simple parts of agility course (no jumps higher than what the dog can jump up to).
 * Sporadic rewards in order to cement in the behaviors
 * Perfect the Down-stay in order to make seek exercises easier